nanoporetech/modkit/README.md

           Combine mod calls, all counts of modified bases are summed together

       --collapse <COLLAPSE>
-          Secret API: collapse _in_situ_.
+          Collapse _in_situ_.
 Arg is the method to use {'norm', 'dist'}

       --method <METHOD>
-          Method to use to collapse mod calls, 'norm', 'dist'
+          Method to use to collapse mod calls, 'norm', 'dist'.
+A full description of the methods can be found in collapse.md

           [default: norm]

-      --output-bed
-          Output BED format (for visualization)

       --force-allow-implicit
           Force allow implicit-canonical mode.
 By default modkit does not allow pileup with the implicit mode ('.', or omitted).
 The `update-tags` subcommand is provided to update tags to the new mode, however if the user would like to assume that residues with no probability associated canonical, this option will allow that behavior